rweigel/magnetovis/README.md

 The set-up script in `magnetovis` will check for compatability between the Python version distributed with an existing install of ParaView and the Python version used for the `magnetovis` installation.

-Installation has been tested only on OS-X and Linux.
+Installation has been tested only on OS-X.

 ## User